FTC Updates Health Claims Substantiation Guidance

 By Alvin J. Lorman, AAHP Legal Counsel

-The Federal Trade Commission last month released a lengthy guidance document on the substantiation it expects for health claims, Health Products Compliance Guidance.
+In December 2022, the Federal Trade Commission released a lengthy guidance document on the substantiation it expects for health claims, Health Products Compliance Guidance.
 While the press release accompanying the guidance says it applies to homeopathic products as well as most other health products, the new guidance is, in fact, an updated version of FTC’s diet supplement guidance.
 There is nothing specific about homeopathic products in the guidance.
 The new guidance confirms FTC’s prior advice that claims appropriately qualified by disclaimers can meet the requirements of the law.
 Of the 52 product-specific examples in the guidance, not one mentions homeopathy.
 And, as the new guidance notes, guidance documents represent FTC’s position on the law, not the law itself.

 Nonetheless, it is useful to take a quick look at the new guidance.
 FTC notes that the FTC Act requires “Advertising must be truthful and not misleading” and “Before disseminating an ad, advertisers must have adequate substantiation for all objective product claims conveyed, expressly or by implication, to consumers acting reasonably.”
 The new guidance provides an excellent review of how FTC approaches both the analysis of what claims an ad makes as well as how to substantiate those claims.
 As to products that rely on “traditional use,” the prominence of the disclaimer will be key in any FTC review of its adequacy.
 FTC explained that: